 To answer "a," the Executive's Budget Proposal or supporting documentation must present for at least the budget year both estimates covering all earmarked revenues and a narrative discussing the earmarks.
 If a narrative discussion is not included, but estimates for all earmarked revenues are presented, then a "b" answer is appropriate.
 A "c" response applies if the presentation includes estimates covering only some, but not all, earmarked revenues (regardless of whether it also includes a narrative discussion).
 Answer "d" applies if no estimates of earmarked revenues are presented.
 An "e" response applies if revenue is not earmarked or the practice is disallowed by law or regulation.

-c.
-Yes, estimates of some but not all earmarked revenues are presented.
+d.
+No, estimates of earmarked revenues are not presented.